RocketLeagueMapmaking/RL-docs/CONTRIBUTING.md

 ## Execution
 1. Execute `npm run docs:dev`.
-2. Open the URL specified within the output of that command.
+2. Open the URL specified within the output of the command.